cozy/cozy-stack/doc/architecture.md

 4. A coherent User Experience

 It's also a set of values: Simple, Versatile, Yours.
-These values mean a lot for Cozy Cloud in all aspects.
+These values mean a lot for Cozy in all aspects.
 From an architectural point, it declines to:

 - Simple to deploy and understand, not built as a galaxy of optimized microservices managed by kubernetes that only experts can debug.